 Furthermore, salmon that has gone bad has the presence of a milky white texture on its surface.
 If there is an opaque film developed where the white, translucent skin should be, you should probably throw it away.

 You can also check whether or not the salmon has gone bad by checking its raw consistency.
 If, while handling, it feels like the fish is breaking up, it is not fit for consumption.
 Fresh salmon is firm and holds together nicely.

 Another way to determine the freshness of Salmon is by checking the coloring of the fish.
 Fresh Salmon has a bright pink to orange color.
 If it is pale or dull in color, it is most likely spoilt.
 A fine line running through its skin is also another indication of its freshness.

 Lastly, if you are still in doubt, check for the “best before” date on the packaging.
 Though it doesn’t provide a definite prediction, it still gives one a good idea as to when it might go bad.

 Leftover salmon that has a malodor should be thrown away immediately.
 A strong, foul smell is a clear indication that your leftover salmon has gone bad.

 At the same time, if it doesn’t have an appetizing smell, it is best not to consume it.
 Another way to know whether or not leftover salmon is fit for consumption is to check for consistency.
 If it doesn’t have a flaky, thick texture, and instead has some sliminess to it, throw it away.

 Always note the time when you cook or order your salmon from a restaurant and when it is refrigerated.
 Throw your salmon away after a couple of days regardless of whether or not it has spoilt or not.

-Hope it was usefull How to tell if Salmon is bad post!
-Please comment and don’t forget to check our Easy Salted Salmon Recipe.
+Hope it was useful and don’t forget to check our Easy Salted Salmon Recipe.